Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Nashian game theory

-Before we introduce our paradigm and the equilibrium, we start with a bit of general (mainstream) background in game theory, on top of which the remainder of the paper will build.
+Before we introduce our paradigm and the equilibrium, we start with some mainstream background in game theory.
 We start with the definitions of games in normal form as well as the Nash equilibrium, which is based on unilateral deviations.
+This section can be safely skipped by readers familiar with game theory (normal form, Nash, individual rationality).